Congenital heart disease (CHD) is a problem with the heart's structure and function that is present at birth.

 Often, no cause for the heart disease can be found.
 CHDs continue to be investigated and researched.
 Drugs such as retinoic acid for acne, chemicals, alcohol, and infections (such as rubella) during pregnancy can contribute to some congenital heart problems.

-Poorly controlled blood sugar in women who have diabetes during pregnancy has also been linked to a high rate of congenital heart defects.
+Poorly controlled blood sugar in women who have diabetes during pregnancy has also been linked to an increased rate of congenital heart defects.

 Symptoms depend on the condition.
 Although CHD is present at birth, the symptoms may not appear right away.